 ‘There is so much to be gained by the work the Bog Squad volunteers undertake: fresh air, exercise, camaraderie, learning and sharing knowledge about the wildlife that call peatlands their home, but most importantly helping to safeguard this unique habitat.

-This work is also contributing to and maintaining Scotland’s natural carbon storage and resilience to climate change, a key aim of Peatland ACTION – great work everyone thank you’.
+This work is also contributing to and maintaining Scotland’s natural peat carbon store and resilience of this habitat to climate change, a key aim of Peatland ACTION – great work everyone thank you’.

 Find out more:

-The Bog Squad undertake practical conservation work on peat bogs, to volunteer visit the Butterfly Conservation Scotland Facebook page for regular updates on events or read about the work they do on the Bog Squad blog
+To take part in practical conservation work on peatlands with the Bog Squad, visit the Butterfly Conservation Scotland Facebook page for regular updates on events or read about the work they do on the Bog Squad blog

 For further information, or to get involved with Peatland ACTION